Meet the Team

 Dr Emily Ireland is a lecturer in law at the University of Liverpool.
 Her research interests are in legal history, particularly socio-legal and feminist histories of the criminal law, equity, and family law.
 Emily is interested in how subordinated peoples have negotiated the law over time and the relationship of gender and the law in the eighteenth and nineteenth centuries.
 She is also interested in how historical methodologies, such as history’s ‘spatial turn’ and the history of emotions, can be utilised in legal-historical scholarship.
 Emily is co-founder of Selden's Sister, a research network that aims to celebrate women's contributions to legal history in the past, present and future.

-Rhiannon Ogden-Jones
+Dr Rhiannon Ogden-Jones

-DPhil candidate in Law at the University of Oxford
+Lecturer Law at the University of Oxford

 Dr Stephanie Dropuljic